Lions are considered the ‘King of Beasts’. These regal creatures live in prides and are capable of hunting and bringing down large prey.

 Tragically, lions have often been reduced to imprisonment in a cage, with cubs taken away from their mothers for unwitting tourists to play with.

-Fewer than 20,000 lions survive in Africa today.
+As few as 20,000 lions survive in Africa today.

 Image Credit: Manoj Dholakia